5 Ways To Stop Mask Acne.

 And, one of the latest ways that those above mentioned ripple effects are wreaking havoc happens to be right under our noses!

-With mask mandates being issued in many states and with many workplaces forcing employees to don the cloth coverings, an unwelcome side effect has been noticed by those wearing masks for several hours a day.
+With mask mandates being issued in many states and with many workplaces forcing employees to don cloth coverings, an unwelcome side effect has been noticed by those wearing masks for several hours a day.
 Acne!

 No, it’s not puberty, adult onset, or anything like that…this is purely mask induced.